syncfusion-content/xamarin-docs/Xamarin/TreeView/Working-with-SfTreeView.md

 ### PropertyChanged

 The [PropertyChanged](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.TreeView.Engine.TreeViewNode~PropertyChanged_EV.html) event will be triggered whenever a properties in TreeViewNode is changed.
 You can get the name of the property that changed by using the `PropertyName` property of the `PropertyChangedEventArgs`.
-[RaisedOnPropertyChanged](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.TreeView.Engine.TreeViewNode~RaisedOnPropertyChanged.html) is a helper method used to raise the `PropertyChanged` event in TreeViewNode.

 {% tabs %}
 {% highlight c# %}